 For a more spiritual trip, befall the temples like the Jade Buddha Temple, Jing’an Temple, and Chenghuang and Longhua Temple.

 - Currency: Chinese Yuan

 - Accommodation: You can get local guesthouses in Beijing and Shanghai for $5-$10 per night.

-- Meal: Meal at an expensive restaurant will cost you $4.
+- Meal: A meal at an expensive restaurant will cost you $4.
 There are lots of local Chinese restaurants that provide meals for less as well.
-Thus, $4-$10 will be enough for a full day meal.
+Thus, $4-$10 will be enough for a full-day meal.

 - SIM Card: $15 for 2GB data with 30 day validity.
 Also, have a VPN subscription as China has banned social media usages like Facebook and Google.